ArronJablonowski/Run-DLS/README.md

 # Run-DLS
 Run-DLS (Run Data Locator Script) is a Powershell script to help locate files containing sensitive data by analyzing file names and using RegEx to analyze file content.

-Run-DLS can assist in finding files continaing:
+Run-DLS can assist in finding:
   * Passwords
   * Credit Card Numbers
   * Encrption & VPN Keys